amanshresthaa/Thematic-AnalysisG/src/docs/docs/learn/8-typed_predictors.md

 ## Typed Predictors as Decorators

-While the `dspy.TypedPredictor` and `dspy.TypedChainOfThought` provide a convenient way to use typed predictors, you can also use them as decorators to enforce type constraints on the inputs and outputs of the function.
+While the `dspy.TypedPredictor` and `dspy.ChainOfThought` provide a convenient way to use typed predictors, you can also use them as decorators to enforce type constraints on the inputs and outputs of the function.
 This relies on the internal definitions of the Signature class and its function arguments, outputs, and docstrings.

 ```python
 @dspy.predictor